DaveMielke/NBP/b2g/doc/UserInterface/Navigation/keyboard.rst

 * If within a list then move down several elements.
 If the last element is already visible then move to it.

-* If within an input area then move down several lines.
-If the last line is already visible then move to it.
+* If within an input area then move down to the first line of the next paragraph.

 * If within a set of pages then move to the next page.